EmmanSantos/HowsMyPing/README.md

 - **Customizable via Config File**
   - Easily tweak settings without changing the code.

+## How to Use
+1. Download ping-tester.zip
+2. Extract to any location
+3. Run ping-tester.exe
+4. Change config file if necessary

 ## 💻 Command Line Args
 - Run using command line if for integrating with scripts that use automatic IP detection. **Arguments are prioritized** over the `config.ini`